district0x/deployments/README.md

 #### <a name="base"> Base docker image

-This iamge comes with all the common dependencies and serves as the base for all other builds:
+This image comes with all the common dependencies and serves as the base for all other builds:

 ```bash
 cd memefactory/qa